The Enigmatic Origins of Donn Beach and Don the Beachcomber

 The Emergence of Trader Vic

-As Don the Beachcomber’s popularity grew, it faced competition from another Tiki luminary, Victor J. “Trader Vic” Bergeron.
-Trader Vic’s, a Tiki bar and restaurant founded by Bergeron, opened its doors in Oakland, California, in 1937.
+As Don the Beachcomber’s popularity grew, it faced competition from another tiki luminary, Victor J. “Trader Vic” Bergeron.
+Trader Vic’s, a tiki bar and restaurant founded by Bergeron, opened its doors in Oakland, California, in 1937.
 Like Don the Beachcomber, Trader Vic’s offered exotic cocktails and Polynesian-inspired decor, but it had a unique twist.

 The Battle of the Mai Tai